tejbirwason/tejbirwason.github.io/_posts/2014-05-03-ottawa-eats copy.md

 <br>

 I am a big time [foodie].
 A new city brings with it tons of new resturants and bars to explore.
-This is a list with all the food spots I visit in Ottawa.
+This is a list with all the food spots I visit in Ottawa (and Montreal).
 Hope to become an Elite yelper by the end of summer.

 * Kothu Roti
 * Pizza Pizza